BloodyBogan/chative/README.md

 Chative - a real-time chat application with rooms and users

 ## Description
-Real-time chat application with rooms and users.
+Real-time, responsive chat application with rooms and users.
 You can create any room you want, change your colour theme and see who is typing.
+Created using HTML, CSS, JavaScript, NodeJS, Express, Socket.io, and more..

 ## Preview
 https://chative-app.herokuapp.com/